chottosid/Veritas/blockchain/README.md

 npx hardhat test mocha
 ```

-### Make a deployment to Sepolia
+### Deploy Smart Contracts

-This project includes an example Ignition module to deploy the contract.
-You can deploy this module to a locally simulated chain or to Sepolia.
+This project includes deployment scripts for smart contracts.
+You can deploy contracts to a locally simulated chain or to various testnets.

 To run the deployment to a local chain: